SuperOfficeDocs/superoffice-docs/user-guide/en/howto/bulk-update.md

 ## Update company post code and post city

-There has been some changes in post codes and post cities in Norway.
+Post codes and post cities in Norway have changed.
 Use **Bulk update** to update the addresses.

 ## Update contact